-Yes, grabbing a bottle of Budwiser is easy (or maybe even a Corona) but it gets pretty boring.
+Yes, grabbing a can of Budweiser is easy (or maybe even a Corona bottle) but it gets pretty boring.
 Since you’re stuck at home, why not try making new drinks and cocktails?
 You’ve got nothing else to do, right?

 If you experience alcohol flush reaction (or Asisan Glow or Asian Flush) make sure to check out our e-book “Flushed: A Drinker's Guide to Flushing.”
 It specifically includes recipes for drinks that cause minimal flushing.
 Drinking at home doesn’t need to be uncomfortable!